 Read more about: Is Liposuction Right for Me?

 Finding the right surgeon is the single-most important decision you will make.
-It is important to find a surgeon with whom you feel comfortable with and trust.
+It is important to find a surgeon you feel comfortable with and trust.
 Choosing a surgeon with extensive skills and experience and who communicates well with you is key to helping ensure successful results.
 Dr. Laverson is a sure bet.
 His standards, training, credentials, experience, knowledge, compassion, ethics, innate aesthetic sense, and commitment to value combined are truly unique, and unsurpassed.